After your account has been approved and you can successfully log in, you may need to update your contact details, job role, or establishment.

 Updating your training level

-Use this table for information on each training level and to select which is most appropriate for your job role:
+Information on each training level and examples of which is most appropriate for your job title:

 Examples: Maintenance staff, office-based staff with no day-to-day contact with children